raj-gaurav-tripathi/Inflationary-Cosmology/README.md

 # Inflationary Cosmology

-This repository contains my independent theoretical study of inflationary cosmology, combining a modern field-theoretic treatment with conceptual foundations from cosmology.
+This repository contains my theoretical study of inflationary cosmology, combining a modern field-theoretic treatment with conceptual foundations from cosmology.

 The main reference is Daniel Baumann’s *Cosmology*, where I study:
 - The horizon problem and the motivation for inflation